Nebroka/Nebroka/README.md

 ### Glad to see you here!
-I’m a new and upcoming full-stack developer who has too much free time and silly ideas
+I’m currently a high school student who has too much free time and silly ideas

 I'm not really too good at anything but i manage using a couple of different languages :)